-A student's absence from class due to any of these circumstances is considered excused.
-Nonetheless, each student is expected to meet the academic responsibilities for each course, even though excused from class.
+Even if an absence is excused, each student is expected to meet the academic responsibilities for each course.
 Faculty members are expected to cooperate in helping the student to meet these responsibilities.
+In each case, the student should inform the appropriate faculty member(s) that they will be absent and should request assistance in meeting academic responsibilities.
+This should be done before the absence, if possible.